Scaling is the process of adjusting the capacity of your Event Streams cluster to handle changing workloads. You can scale your cluster in two ways:

 Modifying the settings

-These settings are defined in the EventStreams custom resource under the spec.strimziOverrides property.
-For more information on modifying these settings see modifying installation.
+Scaling operations require updates to the EventStreams custom resource, where broker counts, resource allocations, and related configuration are defined under the spec.strimziOverrides property.
+For more information about modifying these settings, see modifying installation.

 Increase the number of Kafka brokers in the cluster